CyanSalt/roughness/docs/guide/theme.md

   </template>

   Color of the key content on the page.
-Components with `type="primary"` use this color.
+Components with `color="primary"` use this color.

   </RStyle>